 \section{Experiments}

-In this section, we illustrate our method using two classic CO problems: the TSP and the CVRP.
-We evaluate performance using benchmark datasets from the literature \cite{hottung2020learning}, consisting of 1,000 instances drawn from a training distribution---100 nodes uniformly sampled within the unit square.
+In this section, we illustrate our method using two classic CO problems: TSP and CVRP.
+We evaluate performance using benchmark datasets from the literature \citep{hottung2020learning}, consisting of 1,000 instances drawn from a training distribution---100 nodes uniformly sampled within the unit square.
 To evaluate generalization, we also test on two out-of-distribution datasets with larger sizes of 125 and 150 nodes.
-All experiments were conducted on a GPU cluster using a single NVIDIA RTX 6000 GPU.
-Our source code is publicly available at\footnote{https://github.com/SobihanSurendran/LGS}, with training and inference details in Appendix \ref{app:sec:exp}.
-In our experiments, we perform SA steps at selected intervals, rather than at every iteration, to reduce the computational cost and enable more extensive exploration of the latent space (see Appendix \ref{app:subsec:inference}).
+All experiments were run on a single NVIDIA RTX 6000 GPU.
+Our source code is publicly available.\footnote{\url{https://github.com/SobihanSurendran/LGS}}

 \paragraph{Training and inference details. } The encoder has 6 multi-head attention layers with 8 heads and embedding dimension $d_h=128$, while the decoder uses a single multi-head attention layer with 8 heads and key dimension $d_k=16$.
 We train with Adam using learning rate $5\times 10^{-4}$, batch size 128, and 8000 epochs.
 The entropic regularization coefficient $\beta$ is set to $0.01$, and the weights $\tau$ in the loss \eqref{eq:obj_training} follow an exponential decay schedule.
 We set the latent dimension to $d_z=100$ and constrain the latent space to a ball of radius $R=40$.
 For inference, we use the Gaussian proposal distribution with density, for all $m \in \mathbb{N}$ and $1 \leq k \leq K$,